COVID-19 vaccination in Bulgaria: Legal aspects

 According to Maria Sharkova, an attorney of medical law, and Todor Kapitanov, an expert in the field of employment law, as well as other legal practitioners in Bulgaria, employers currently cannot impose a requirement on their employees to be vaccinated against COVID-19.

 Sharkova stated in September 2021 that the administering of a booster dose could be considered to be off-label prior to any official statement made by EMA and entail risks of legal repercussions for the medical practitioners who do so, especially in the case of unwelcome side effects, unless it was legally mandated by the Health Minister's signature.
 The Ministry of Health insisted that the green light given by the expert council on health matters in Bulgaria should be sufficient.

 In August 2021, prior to the introduction of the vaccine passes on the national level, The Medical University in Plovdiv began requiring a vaccine certificate, a negative test or proof of recovery from an infection for the students who attend practical sessions.
 In a letter addressed to the media one of the students contested the constitutionality of this requirement.
 In the autumn of 2021, a number of other universities in the country that did not intend to make the full switch to remote teaching also followed suit with the same precondition for attendance.

 Legal experts have warned that the muddled language employed in a lot of the regulations pertaining to the vaccination campaign may make it very difficult to hold the medical practitioners who provide fraudulent vaccine certificates to account.

 In January 2022, it was reported that Bulgaria is being sued for "vaccination failure", with the Bulgarian Helsinki Committee and the Institute for European Politics "Open Society" (Bulgarian: Институт по европейски политики "Отворено общество") submitting complaints to the European Committee of Social Rights and the Sofia Municipal Court.
 This is due to the country failing to prioritize people with chronic conditions and the elderly between December 2020 and May 2021 in terms of providing them with access to vaccines as well as not doing enough to inform such groups of the benefits of vaccination.
 36.9% of Bulgarians aged over 60 were fully vaccinated at the time.
+A lawsuit pertaining to improper vaccination procedures due to a medical practitioner administering an unauthorized vaccine to children was also filed by private citizens.